 Improved the Help Viewer:

-the Knob UI Style in the user profile: The value None is now also available.
-When set to None, operating a knob
+Improved the Knob UI Style in the user profile: The value None is now also available.
+When set to None, operating a knob in the UI does nothing.

 Improved